crashoverride777/swifty-music/README.md

 To add a swift package to your project simple open your project in xCode and click File > Swift Packages > Add Package Dependency.
 Than enter `https://github.com/crashoverride777/swifty-music` as the repository URL and finish the setup wizard.

-Alternatively if you have a Framwork that requires adding SwiftyMusic as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Alternatively if you have a Swift package that requires adding SwiftyMusic as a dependency it is as easy as adding it to the dependencies value of your Package.swift.
 ```swift
 dependencies: [
 .package(url: "https://github.com/crashoverride777/swifty-music.git", from: "4.4.0")